Commercial mortgage-backed security: Special servicer

 Upon the occurrence of certain specified events, primarily a default, the administration of the loan is transferred to the special servicer.
 Besides handling defaulted loans, the special servicer also has approval authority over material servicing actions, such as loan assumptions.

-Directing certificateholder / controlling class / B-piece buyer
+Directing certificate holder / controlling class / B-piece buyer

-The most subordinate bond class outstanding at any given point is considered to be the directing certificateholder, also referred to as the controlling class.
+The most subordinate bond class outstanding at any given point is considered to be the directing certificate holder, also referred to as the controlling class.
 The investor in the most subordinate bond classes is commonly referred to as the "B-piece buyer".
 B-piece buyers generally purchase the B-rated and BB/Ba-rated bond classes along with the unrated class.

 Trustee

 The trustee’s primary role is to hold all the loan documents and distribute payments received from the master servicer to the bondholders.
 Although the trustee is typically given broad authority with respect to certain aspects of the loan under the Pooling and Servicing Agreement (PSA), the trustee typically delegates its authority to either the special servicer or the master servicer.